 Rekviem is a stage production, educational initiatives, artistic invitations, an artistic movement against hatred, a documentary and a feature film.

-Scheduled for the Bayerische Staatsoper Festival in July 2021, Rekviem was born from a profound desire to communicate to the world an awareness of the power inherent in music to transcend situations bereft of hope.
+Scheduled for the Bayerische Staatsoper Festival, Rekviem was born from a profound desire to communicate to the world an awareness of the power inherent in music to transcend situations bereft of hope.

 In 1943, a handful of men and women musicians in Terezín used Verdi’s Requiem to kindle the flames of an extraordinary act of resistance to horror, enlightening us on how to transcend, federate, resist, soothe and heal the scourges of the Old World through art and music.

 Today, as our world experiences great suffering, there is an upsurge in the fear of going without, the fear of others, ghettoisation — even negationism —which once again blocks out the lights of peace, causing inner panic.

 Consequently, our mission as artists is crucial, more so than ever before.

 Rekviem is the power to say no, to stand up and be counted, as human beings.
 Quite simply, the power to carry on embodying humanity even in places where attempts are being made to deny its very existence, to exterminate it.

 From a musical work that expresses the inexpressible to an artistic movement against hatred #WeAreRekviem.